Boulangerie/starflow/README.md

 ### Options
 #### Shared options
-The sub-tasks can share configuration, for that you just need to put it in the `options` property of the `ttdev` task:
+The targets can share configuration, for that you just need to put it in the `options` property of the `ttdev` task:
 ```
       // somewhere in the Gruntfile
       ttdev: {
         options: {
           mySharedData: 'shared'
         },
-        // sub-tasks config...
+        // targets config...
       }
 ```
 If you plan on using JIRA or Gitlab APIs in your *workflow*, you have to declare the `host` and the name or ID of the `project` you will be working on: